 We linked the MST statistics to the effects on the density distribution described above and the difference in edge lengths split by environment.
-Massive neutrinos delay structure formation, leading to less dense clusters which is captured as a decrease in edges lengths at small scales.
+Massive neutrinos delay structure formation, leading to less dense clusters which is captured as a decrease in edge lengths at small scales.
 It also leads to less deep voids which is seen as a decrease in edge lengths at larger scales.
 The overall increase of edge lengths at intermediate scales is attributed to the increase of filaments and the fact that the environment is less developed.

 It is worth noting that the neutrino masses used in this work are higher than the values we expect from the current constraints.
 The exaggerated effects can be used to study the consequences of massive neutrinos but we should explore further what is the sensitivity needed to pick up these effects in the case of lower masses.
 Given the small current constraints on neutrino mass, it is possible that we are in a regime where, although baryonic effects are small, so too might be the neutrino effect, which will make it harder to distinguish the two: we emphasise the need for more statistics and more data to help break these degeneracies.
 However, given the tensions between DESI BAO and CMB data in current neutrino constraints, there is a strong motivation for alternative constraints from other large-scale structure probes.
 Other approaches like MST could help in this regard when combined with traditional 2PCFs.